atari-monk/battleship-js/docs/ai.md

 When axis value changes for 2 hits, that is the orientation of the ship.
 After orientation is determined, remove potential targets in other orientations.
 Returns coordinates.

+## TODO
+Fleet placing, broken battle grid in it
+Fleet random placment, ship should not toutch